advancedresearch/advancedresearch.github.io/blog/2017-08-25-homotopy-and-geometry.md

 I normalized the input such that it is between 0 (0 degrees rotation) and 1 (360 degrees rotation).
 The output does not need to be normalized; it keeps the geometric shape.
-Input is normalized only to make it easier to reason about the function.
+Input is normalized to make it easier to reason about the function.
+With normalized input the construction of the shape is a no-brainer.

 Therefore, one can really say that such functions are constructions of the geometry they describe.
 Instead of thinking "the natural algorithm of a basic geometric object is a homotopy" one starts to think